Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 Instructions

-Fill the teapot with water and let it simmer but not boil.
-If you do not have a kettle or teapot that can be used on a stove use an electric kettle to boil water and pour it in the teapot for steeping. - Step three: Add the green tea
+Pour water into the tea kettle, set it on the stove, and let it simmer, but not boil.
+If you do not have a kettle or teapot that can be used on a stove, use an electric kettle to boil water and pour it into the teapot for steeping.

-Mix the tea the Moroccan way before serving: pour the first glass full of tea and then pour it back into the teapot to mix the tea well before serving.
-Then place some fresh mint sprigs in the glasses and pour in the Moroccan mint tea.
+Pour the first glass full of tea and then pour it back into the teapot to mix the tea well before serving.
+Then place some fresh mint sprigs in the glasses.
+Now you are ready to serve your tea like at home in North Africa.

 Notes